Powercoders-Switzerland/2021-1-web-dev/03-react/Readme.md

 ### Goal

-- On the homepage, show a list of contributors the [2021-1-web-dev](https://github.com/Powercoders-Switzerland/2021-1-web-dev) repo.
+- On the homepage, show a list of contributors to the [2021-1-web-dev](https://github.com/Powercoders-Switzerland/2021-1-web-dev) repo.
 - On route `/participant/:name`, show information about a single participant with GitHub username `:name`.

 ### Details